mantu0tech/Cloud_Migration/README.md

-# Data Migration of Structured and unStructured data
+# Data Migration of Structured and Unstructured Data